Frequently Asked Questions

 Why should I steam if the vagina is self-cleaning?

-The purpose of steaming is not to “clean the vagina”.
-The purpose of steaming is to deliver herbal constituents & gentle steam to the pelvic region, to increase circulation and therefore improve uterine function.
+Lastly, I’ll clarify that the purpose of steaming is not to “clean the vagina”.
+The purpose of steaming is to deliver herbs and steam to the pelvic region, to increase circulation and therefore improve uterine function.

 Can I get an infection from steaming?